tuw-qse/2018PROFES/README.md

 ![UML Meta-Model - BPMN ServiceTask](images/serviceTask.pdf "BPMN ServiceTask")

-Instead of referring a concrete service instance name, that is resolved by the workflow engine, the ``bpmn:serviceTask`` is enriched with the name of a feature from the feature model and prefixed with the ``abstract`` keyword.
+Instead of referring a concrete service instance name, that is resolved by the workflow engine, the ``bpmn:serviceTask`` is enriched with the name of a feature from the feature model and prefixed with the ``abstract`` keyword, as shown in the code snippet below.

 ```
 <bpmn:serviceTask id="2" name="Compare AML" operationRef="abstract:AMLComparison">
 ```
+With this adaptation, we can build business process blueprints that can than be used during the customization process as templates.

 ## Discussion